voronokKita/alpaca-chan/Development History.md

 Some misc with logs and navbar header.

 ###### Auctions
-Profile now can change its username after User model.
+Profile now can change its username after it's User model. <br>
-Admin.
+Admin models.